donatik27/launchpad/content/en/curriculum/web3/scaling/index.md

 utilizing separate purpose-built chains for each key service.
 It targets thousands of transactions per second and finality below 2 seconds.

-Avalanches reaches its performance goals by using statistical sampling techniques to quickly establish consensus among a sub-set of nodes.
+Avalanche reaches its performance goals by using statistical sampling techniques to quickly establish consensus among a sub-set of nodes.
 Avalanche uses three chains, one for transactions (X-chain), one for smart contracts (C-chain), and one for side-chains (P-chain).
 This allows each chain to be